 Preheat oven to 350 degrees Fahrenheit.

-Place the bread on a baking sheet and toast in the oven for 5 minutes.
+Place the pieces of ciabatta bread on a baking sheet and drizzle with 1 tablespoon of olive oil.
+Toast for 10 minutes.

 While the bread is toasting, compile the salad.
 In a large bowl, combine the peaches, mixed greens, basil, red onion and fresh mozzarella.
 When the bread is toasted, add it to the salad.

 In a small bowl, whisk together the 1/4 cup of olive oil and balasmic vinegar.
 Add salt and pepper to taste.
 Dress the salad right before serving.*